bkesterbyld/maroon-potato/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: No Code Global Data Management API for Commerce
+    title: No Code Data Management API for Commerce
     subtitle: ''
     content: >
       Rapidly assemble backends for new features, modernize the back office and